 1. Label your icons

-User interfaces which have a navigation comprising of icons with no labels, are - in my opinion - terrible.
+User interfaces which have a navigation comprising of icons with no labels are – in my opinion – terrible.
 These types of design decisions can be frustrating for users, as they won’t know what page they are navigating to until they press the button and see the page.

 Your choice of icons might initially make sense to you and other stakeholders, but not necessarily to your users.
 You should always try to support an icon with a label.
 Constrained by mobile?
 Prioritise your navigation and content to give you enough space to provide clarity.
-Only in worst case scenarios should you use icons without labels, ones which are ubiquitous (e.g. Home to go to homepage, the floppy disk icon to indicate save functionality).
+Only in worst-case scenarios should you use icons without labels, ones which are ubiquitous (e.g. Home to go to the homepage, the floppy disk icon to indicate save functionality).

 A known controversial icon is the ‘Hamburger’.
-This is found on many tablet and mobile apps today - but do people know what those three little lines actual mean?
+This is found on many tablet and mobile apps today – but do people know what those three little lines actually mean?
 Back in 2016, Spotify ditched it and found that it increased user engagement on their navigation by 30%.
 That’s massive.
 I recommend you follow suit and experiment with different types of navigation.
 This, coupled with labelling, will take the mystery out of your navigation, lower page bounces and increase engagement.

 2. Drop the drop-down

-Drop-down lists were a user interface staple for many years back when desktop was king.
-Now, mobile rules - and your UI must adapt.
+Drop-down lists were a user interface staple for many years back when the desktop was king.
+Now, mobile rules – and your UI must adapt.
 You should review your forms and look to remove, wherever possible, the drop-down.
 Why?
-To this day there are lots of forms still using drop-down lists to hold title field values like - Mrs, Mr, Miss, Ms, Dr, etc. On mobile you need to tap the drop-down once to open it to make a selection, then tap, hold and scroll a little (or a lot depending on the size of the list) - and, finally, tap again to select an item.
+To this day there are lots of forms still using drop-down lists to hold title field values like – Mrs, Mr, Miss, Ms, Dr, etc. On mobile, you need to tap the drop-down once to open it to make a selection, then tap, hold and scroll a little (or a lot depending on the size of the list) – and, finally, tap again to select an item.
 Why not change the drop-down for a collection of buttons?
-By doing this, the user has to make just the one tap.
+To do this, the user has to make just the one tap.
 Done.
 These small changes across a form can shave valuable seconds off a user’s journey.
-Remember - the quicker and easier the journey, the better the user experience and conversion.
+Remember – the quicker and easier the journey, the better the user experience and conversion.